 Also known as Tram shelter shed

-Addresses Opposite 136 Boundary Road, Bardon, Queensland 4065
+Addresses Outside 188 Boundary Road, Bardon, Queensland 4065

 Type of place Tram / bus shelter

 Period Interwar 1919-1939

-Style Arts and Crafts

-Geolocation -27.466583 152.984488
+Geolocation -27.467181 152.98692

 Key dates Local Heritage Place Since - 1 July 2002 Date of Citation - September 2008

-Construction Roof: Corrugated iron; Structure: Timber People/associations Brisbane City Council Department of Works (Architect) Criterion for listing (A) Historical; (E) Aesthetic; (H) Historical association
+Construction Roof: Corrugated iron; Structure: Timber

+People/associations Brisbane City Council Department of Works (Architect) Criterion for listing (A) Historical; (E) Aesthetic; (H) Historical association

 This timber tram shelter was built between 1932 and 1939 after the tramline was extended to Rainworth in 1930.
-It is significant as evidence of the tram system and the pattern of development in Rainworth, now part of Bardon, in the interwar period.
+It is significant as evidence of the tram system and the pattern of development in Rainworth in the interwar period.